mvdwetering/huesyncbox/README.md

 ## Possible use-cases

 - Start light syncing in specific cases (e.g., when a specific app is running, or only after dark)
-- Turn the box on and control the selected input based on which devices are on (useful if syncbox automatic switching can not be used)
+- Turn the box on and control the selected input based on which devices are on (useful if the automatic switching can not be used)
 - Automate actions when light syncing starts (e.g., dim other lights, close blinds)

 ## Entities